Find Swedish best practice

 Here we have gathered some of the best smart & sustainable city solutions from Sweden.
 All Best Practices are possible to visit by booking a visit to one of our offices.

-Högdalenverket, which is one of Europe’s most modern installations for energy extracted from waste, produces electricity and heat from Stockholm’s combustible household waste and industry waste.
-Högdalenverket is an important component in the district heating network of southern Stockholm.
+Högdalenverket is one of Europe’s most modern facilities for extracting energy from waste, producing electricity and heat from Stockholm’s combustible household waste and industry waste.
+This makes Högdalenverket an important component in the district heating network of southern Stockholm.

 Successful Renewal from Industrial Area to a Model Sustainable District

 In the early 1990s, Hammarby Sjöstad had a reputation for being a run-down, polluted and unsafe industrial and residential area.
 Today, Hammarby Sjöstad is one of Stockholm’s most attractive residential districts and a model of successful urban renewal.

 Käppala – Turning Wastewater into Fuel and Heat

 Käppalaverket is one of the world’s most efficient wastewater treatment plants, treating wastewater from more than 500,000 inhabitants in Stockholm.
 Here, the purification proess is turning waste to new resources, in the shape of biogas fuel as well as heat.

 Underground waste: Vacuum System Takes Waste Management to a New Level

 A new, smart solution for waste management reduces the need for road transport and minimises other environmental impacts.
 The solution is stationary pneumatic refuse collection, using a vacuum to transport waste through underground pipes, separating different types of waste into different containers.